dragonwithafez/Romaji2Katakana/README.md

 #### Changes in version 1.2.1 (pending release)
 - Fix https://github.com/dragonwithafez/Romaji2Hiragana-Plugin/issues/4
+- Fix an issue with conversion of exclamation marks

 #### Initial release 1.2.0
 - Code converted from https://github.com/dragonwithafez/Romaji2Hiragana version 1.2.0 for use with katakana